Well, dear reader, another year has come and gone. Out with the old, in with the new. Auld lang syne. Etc, etc.

 Who?
 Me and a group of 20-ish people

-I was really excited to go to Sky Zone.
+Sky Zone, in case you’re unfamiliar, is an indoor trampoline park.
+I was really excited to go.
 I like trampolines, and let’s face it, jumping around like a little kid is kind of fun!
 However, when I got there, I started to get very self-conscious; In addition to the general trampoline area, they had special trampoline areas.
 Dodge ball.
 A foam pit.
 A basketball hoop.